 Presenters at the first ever Vancouver Get Inspired Talks included the following 10 local speakers:

 - Peter Ladner – a former City of Vancouver municipal politician, author, university instructor, entrepreneur and columnist with Business in Vancouver, Peter is the current-day Chairman of the Board of both the David Suzuki Foundation and Better Transit and Transportation Coalition.
-In his talk, Peter discusses how Vancouverites can move around the city easier, healthier, cheaper and more conveniently than we presently do and the title of his presentation is “The Urban Mobility Revolution.”
+In his talk, Peter discussed how Vancouverites can move around the city easier, healthier, cheaper and more conveniently than we presently do and the title of his presentation was “The Urban Mobility Revolution.”

 - Joe Roberts – known as the “Skid Row CEO”, Joe is a former homeless Vancouver addict who today is a successful entrepreneur, philanthropist and motivational speaker.
-The title of his presentation on September 20th is “Get Inspired and Make a Promise.”
+The title of his presentation on September 20th was “Get Inspired and Make a Promise.”

 - Cal Misener – a best-selling author and speaker who helps people align their passions with their careers and professional work.
-Cal’s speech title is “Love Your Work, Love Your Life.”
+Cal’s speech title was “Love Your Work, Love Your Life.”

-- Candace Plattor – a former opioid addict and present-day addictions therapist, this speaker teaches her clients about the importance of self-respect, self-care and self-responsibility and plans to share her message and learnings with her Vancouver Get Inspired Talks’ audience.
-The title of Candace’s talk is “Choose Not to Use.”
+- Candace Plattor – a former opioid addict and present-day addictions therapist, this speaker teaches her clients about the importance of self-respect, self-care and self-responsibility and shared her message and learnings with her Vancouver Get Inspired Talks’ audience.
+The title of Candace’s talk was “Choose Not to Use.”

 - Mark Fenster – a composer, musician, meditation leader and choir teacher with the Vancouver School Board.
-The title of Mark’s talk is “The Other Side of Hatred.”
+The title of Mark’s talk was “The Other Side of Hatred.”

 - Sarah Gerrie – a 10-year-old speaker who uses her award-winning communication abilities to teach leadership and public speaking skills to other elementary school-aged children.
-The title of Sarah’s talk is “Stinkin’ Thinkin’.”
+The title of Sarah’s talk was “Stinkin’ Thinkin’.”

 - Tracey Purvis – a psychiatric nurse, wife and mother who, after surviving multiple brain surgeries, knows how to appreciate life and live with both gratitude and optimism.
-Tracey’s talk is about positive thinking and “The Optimists Club.”
+Tracey’s talk was about positive thinking and “The Optimists Club.”